Liquid Diet Explained: Is A Full Liquid Diet Dangerous?

 You can just imagine the torture of watching someone eat pizza and then have to tell yourself “I’m on a diet”.
 My point is that your FOMO ruins any chances of the diet being effective.
 Then again, maybe you’re different, maybe diets work for you.

 Some of the problems with the liquid diet are much of the same problems that other diets have.
 As an example, many diets fail to provide sufficient nutritional variety and that’s the main issue with these liquid diets.
 Still not convinced?
-Well, don’t worry, By the time I finish going through all the problems with liquid diets you may not touch liquid again (if this happens, contact a health professional).
+By the time I finish going through all the problems with liquid diets you may never touch a liquid again. (if this happens, contact a health professional)

 For starters, you’re never satisfied.
 In a given day, the typical woman needs about 1,800 calories to survive, while the average man needs about 2,500 calories.
 Guess how many calories you get with a liquid diet: Between 600 to 1000 (on average).
 But that’s a good thing, isn’t it?
 Well, not really.
 There are many underlying issues involved with such drastic cut in calorie intake.
 I’ll start with the most distressing first, although to be honest, it’s hard to choose since they’re all pretty distressing.c